 What is the difference between aesthetic and reconstructive plastic surgery?

-Aesthetic plastic surgery is performed to improve an individual’s appearance.
-Reconstructive plastic surgery helps improve both the appearance and the functions of the face and body, addressing inherited deformities, traumas or revisions after surgeries, including mastectomy or lumpectomy.
+Aesthetic plastic surgery is performed to improve someone’s appearance.
+Reconstructive plastic surgery, on the other hand, helps improve both the appearance and the functions of the face and body.
+It can address inherited deformities, traumas or revisions after surgeries, including mastectomy or lumpectomy.

 Is aesthetic plastic surgery covered by insurance?